Bob Chilcott

-Robert "Bob" Chilcott (born 9 April 1955) is a British choral composer, conductor, and singer, based in Oxfordshire, England.
+Robert Chilcott (born 9 April 1955) is a British choral composer, conductor, and singer, based in Oxfordshire, England.
 He was a member of the King's Singers from 1985 to 1997, singing tenor.
 He has been a composer since 1997.

 Early life and early career

-Chilcott was born in Plymouth.
-He sang in the Choir of King's College, Cambridge, both as a boy and as a university student, when he conducted the voluntary Choral Society, which included many singers from other colleges.
+Chilcott was born in Plymouth, Devon, in 1955.
+While still young, he relocated with his family to a new home near Watford, Hertfordshire.
+Although his family was not musical, he joined the local church choir, where the assistant organist was Andrew Davis.
+Chilcott sang in the Choir of King's College, Cambridge, both as a boy and as a university student, when he conducted the voluntary Choral Society, which included many singers from other colleges.
 He performed the Pie Jesu of Fauré's Requiem on the 1967 King's College recording.